martynbristow/machinelearningbootcamp/README.md

 Sign up for a GitHub account or sign in if you have one: [github.com](https://github.com)

-## Fork and clone the code
+## Fork and clone the code from GitHub

+Step-by-step information on *how to clone and fork a GitHub repository* can be found at https://guides.github.com/activities/forking/.

 Fork the CCA bootcamp repository at:

 [https://github.com/cambridgecoding/machinelearningbootcamp.git](https://github.com/cambridgecoding/machinelearningbootcamp.git)

-Clone the code from your own repository.
+Clone the code from your own repository on your Desktop or another folder on your local machine.

-Step-by-step information on how to clone and fork a GitHub repository can be found at https://guides.github.com/activities/forking/.

 ## Download the data